VulcanJS/Vulcan/README.md

 ## Deployment

-The recommended way to deploy Nova is by using [MupX](https://github.com/arunoda/meteor-up/tree/mupx).
+The recommended way to deploy Nova is by using [Mup](https://github.com/kadirahq/meteor-up/), at least v1.0.3.

 ## Settings